Help Center/ Cloud Bastion Host/ User Guide/ Policy/ ACL Rules/ Creating an ACL Rule and Associating It with Users and Resource Accounts

 • Sort command rules by priority.
 The rule in the upper position has the higher priority than the ones in a lower position.

-• Control access to managed resources from a wide range of dimensions, including the validity period, login period, user IP address, file transfer permission, file management permission, RDP clipboard function, and operator watermark display function.
+• Control access to managed resources from a wide range of dimensions, including the validity period, login period, user IP address, file transfer permission, file management permission, RDP clipboard function, keyboard audit, and operator watermark display function.
 ACL Rules are used to control users' permissions for resources.

 • Specify the validity period of the policy.